Junyu25/BIOE504-Final-Project/README.md

 The ```Demo``` of image anaysis is given in ```Demo_ImageAnalysis.m```
 ### Result
-final stacked image of 12 strains!
+Final stacked image of 12 strains in Demo dataset.
 ![](Resource/Final_result.jpg)